-If you are planning to install 64MB, 128MB, 256MB, or 512 MB Memory Modules, you may need to verify your system's PDC firmware version to see if it supports that type of memory (see "OS Requirements and Diagnostic Support for 64 MB and 256 MB Modules" on page A-1).
+If you are planning to install 64MB, 128MB, 256MB, or 512 MB Memory Modules, you will need to verify your system's PDC firmware version to see if it supports that type of memory (see Appendix A, "OS Requirements and Diagnostic Support for 64 MB and 256 MB Modules").

 If you need to upgrade your PDC, see the section entitled "Obtaining the Correct Firmware Patch."

-Using On-Line Diagnostics: (If on-line diagnostics are not present on your system, use the Boot Console Handler procedure to verify the current version.)
+If on-line diagnostics are not present on your system, use the Boot Console Handler procedure to verify the current version.